googleapis/google-auth-library-java/README.md

       // Note that AwsCredentials do not cache the region so
       // any caching logic needs to be implemented in the credentials' supplier. return retrieveAwsRegion();
-    } catch (exception e) {
+    } catch (Exception e) {
-      // If token cannot be retrieved, throw IOException. throw new IOException(e);
+      // If region is unavailable, throw IOException. throw new IOException(e);
     }
   }